 Although the data needed for asset-based cost planning is available in your SAP system, generally it is not of good enough quality to support the insights needed for cost management.
 Identifying waste, inefficiencies, and the cause of unreliability, and finding ways to prevent or control those cost items over time, makes it possible to improve overall execution and reduce costs.

 Robert Peffen from Management Resources Group, summarized this point as, “One of the most effective ways to control the maintenance budget is to identify and eliminate recurring reliability and maintenance problems.
-To accomplish this, the data on maintenance work performed must be collected and analyzed.
+To accomplish this, the data on maintenance work performed must be collected and analysed.
 The identified “bad actors” should be ranked according to the severity of impact to the business.
 Root Cause Analysis should then be applied to eliminate the causes of failures.”

 With data capture comes the ability to pursue more advanced maintenance strategies such as Reliability Centered Maintenance.
 With RCM, the focus is on keeping machinery and assets up and running at maximum capacity while minimizing maintenance costs.
 It is accomplished by defining the maintenance approach (preventive, predictive, run-to-failure) by asset.